icy/rolo/README.md

 ## DESCRIPTION

+  `robo(.rb)` is a `Ruby` version of Timothy program
+  <https://github.com/timkay/solo> with some more options.

-  Start an application and/or prevent it from running twice by simply checking if there is a network socket that is open by the application and/or by `rolo`.
+  `rolo` starts an application and/or prevent it from running twice by simply checking if there is a network socket that is open by the application and/or by `rolo`.

   `rolo` prevents a program from running more than one copy at a time;
-  it is useful with cron to make sure that a job doesn't run before a previous one has finished. `robo.rb` is a ruby version of Timothy program <https://github.com/timkay/solo> with some more options.
+  it is useful with cron to make sure that a job doesn't run before a previous one has finished.

 ## OPTIONS